Campbell-Muscle-Lab/FiberSim/docs/pages/demos/getting_started/single_run_with_log/single_run_with_log.md

 In addition to saving a results data file and a summary figure, this simulation:

-* Writes status files to a log folder: these are useful for debugging
+* Writes status files to a log folder - these are useful for debugging

-* Saves a snapshot of the simulation for each time-step specified in the option file: these are useful for debugging and for creating vizualizations
+* Saves a snapshot of the simulation for each time-step specified in the option file - these are useful for debugging and for creating visualizations

 ### How this works